-The policy takes in to account the DFE Guidance on Attendance (2022) and Improving School Attendance (2022), Working Together to improve School Attendance and Responsibilities for where a Mental Health Issue is Affecting Attendance (Feb 23) and operates within a series of principles that have been agreed between schools in the Aireborough Learning Partnership Trust.
-It has also been developed alongside Guiseley School's Child Protection Policy.
+The policy takes in to account the DFE Guidance on Attendance (2022) and Improving School Attendance (2022) and operates within a series of principles that have been agreed between schools in the Aireborough Learning Partnership Trust.

 We believe that there is a clear link between attendance and positive outcomes for children and young people.
 Research findings and learning from best practice shows that: